HOME > FOOD-RENGO-ABOUT US

 <Supplementary System>

-Sub-Industrial Section structure consists of the following 13 sections into which all affiliates are classified according to their types of business.
-Affiliates in those sections exchange views and information of their common interest and carry out joint actions.
+Sub-Industrial Group structure consists of the following 13 sub-groups and all affiliates are categorized according to their types of businesses.
+Affiliates in each sub-groups exchange views and information of their common interest and undertake joint efforts.

-Meat section: ham and sausages, fresh meat, etc
+Meat group: ham and sausages, fresh meat, etc.

-Dairy section: dairy products, margarine, ice cream, etc
+Dairy group: dairy products, margarine, ice cream, etc.

-Seafood and Frozen Foods section: processed seafood, frozen food, canned food, preserved food, etc.
+Seafood and Frozen Food group: processed seafood, frozen food, canned food, preserved food, etc.

-Syoyu and Miso section: Japanese traditional seasoning - syoyu (soy sauce), miso (bean paste), tsuyu (soup in which to dip noodles), etc
+Shoyu and Miso group: Japanese traditional seasoning - shoyu (soy sauce), miso (bean paste), tsuyu (soup in which to dip noodles), etc.

-Oil, Fat and Seasoning section: cooking oil, fat, some seasoning, etc
+Oil, Fat and Seasoning group: cooking oil, fat, some seasonings, etc.

-Sugar section: refined sugar, sugar beets/canes refining, special refined sugar products, etc.
+Sugar group: refined sugar, sugar beets/canes refining, special refined sugar products, etc.

-Flour section: flour, prepared mix, spaghetti, macaroni, feed, etc.
+Flour group: flour, prepared mix, spaghetti, macaroni, feed, etc.

-Confectionery section: confectioneries, chewing gum, chocolate, ice cream, etc
+Confectionery group: confectioneries, chewing gum, chocolate, ice cream, etc.

-Brewery and Beverage section: beer, soft drinks, liquor, etc.
+Brewery and Beverage group: beer, soft drinks, liquor, etc.

-Tobacco and Tobacco-Related Products section: tobacco, agribusiness products, food, etc.
+Tobacco and Tobacco-Related Products group: tobacco, agribusiness products, food, etc.

-Food Distribution section: wholesale of foods, food additives, canned food, processed food, restaurant, etc.
+Food Distribution group: wholesale of foods, food additives, canned food, processed food, restaurant, etc.

 (2) Regional Committee